Property $R_\infty$ for new classes of Artin groups: A geometric representation of Aut(A[Dn])

 If $n$ is even, then $\iota$ does not belong to $\bar\rho(\ov{A[D_n]})$, since $\iota$ interchanges punctures $p_1$ and $p_2$, whereas the image of $\bar\rho$ lies entirely in $\PP\MM(\Sigma_n,\PP_n)$, so conjugating by $\iota$ induces the outer automorphism $\bar\zeta$ of $\bar\rho(\ov{A[D_n]})$.

-For automorphism $\bar\chi$, consider the orientation-reversing mapping class $X\in\MM^*(\Sigma_n,\PP_n)$, which can be described as the reflection of the surface $\Sigma_n$ in the ``plane of the picture'' in Figure~\ref{fig:sigma}.
-Since $X$ reverses orientation, we notice that
+For automorphism $\bar\chi$, consider the orientation-reversing mapping class $X\in\MM^*(\Sigma_n,\PP_n)$ which can be described as the reflection of the surface $\Sigma_n$ in the ``plane of the picture'' in Figure~\ref{fig:sigma}.
+Since $X$ preserves each $c_i$ setwise but reverses orientation, we see that